Program -- Emeritus

 This course focused on Mathematica-based methods of producing rapid prototypes solving complex software modeling problems.
 This class will start with an introduction to the Mathematica programming environment, and will incorporate Mathematica prototyping methods implicitly into a broad survey of mathematical modeling methods, techniques, and folklore used widely throughout computer science, computer graphics, scientific visualization, mathematics, and physics.

-My most recent research focuses on several areas: Mathematical Physics, Applications of Quaternions, Human Interfaces and Effects on Learning, and Scientific Visualization.
+My most recent research focuses on several areas: Mathematical Physics, Applications of Quaternions, Human Interfaces for Effective Learning, and Scientific Visualization.

 |Images of the Calabi-Yau Quintic: Hidden dimensions of string theory|